Some posts contain affiliate links. This means I may earn a small commission if you click through and make a purchase, at no extra cost to yourself.

-Regardless of whether you’re a Leaver or a Remainer, if recent reports are to be believed, there’s a reasonable chance we could be heading for a hard Brexit come March 2019.
+Regardless of whether you’re a Leaver or a Remainer, deal or no deal, there are potential implications for most ordinary households, especially as it’s looking like there’s a reasonable chance we could be heading for a hard Brexit come March 2019.

 This post is to explore a few things you might want to be aware of, that have possible implications for you and your family.
 It also includes some money saving household tips, that will hopefully help with any potential financial changes as a result of Brexit.

 From cucumbers to computers, 17% of the money we spend is on imported goods.
 So whilst import prices and tariffs might seem far removed from us personally, they actually directly impact on not only our bigger purchases, but also our everyday buys.

 The most immediate effect of the Brexit referendum, is the impact on the exchange rate.
 There was a depreciation in value of the pound by 13% between Jan 2016 – March 2017.
 It is uncertain whether Sterling is likely to depreciate further following Brexit, but as imported goods are purchased in the foreign currency, the exchange rate does directly impact of the cost of imported goods.
 Therefore, the lower the value of Sterling in the exchange rate, the more Sterling is needed to purchase the same amount of foreign currency which consequently means an increase in the cost of purchasing imports.

 A not insignificant 30% of the food we buy is imported, with 70% of that currently imported from the EU.
 This means that changes in tariffs and exchange rates for imports are likely to affect food prices for households in general.